lhf/pdfsg/API.md

 ```
 void pdf_addgroup(struct pdf_doc *pdf, int p, int g);
 ```
+Add the group `g` to the page `p`.
+Does nothing if there is no such group or page.

 ## Graphics core primitives
 These primitives are the standard ones and need no explanation.